polletfa/WebApp-Simple-Framework/README.md

 - Adapt the file to your needs: change name, author, license, homepage...
 - Install Node modules with: npm install
 - Run: npm run bootstrap

+### Develop

+You can then use the following commands during development:
+- npm run build: Build the application.
+- npm run deploy: Build and deploy the application into the _dist directory.
+- npm run deploy-dirty: Build and deploy without cleaning first (faster than deploy)
+- npm run start: Start the deployed application

+### Deploy

+To deploy to a server:
+- Build and deploy the application with: npm run deploy
+- Copy the _dist directory to your server
+- Adapt the configuration
+- Create a systemd service (use example.service as an example).
+- Start the service

 ## License